01 of 19

 Hollywood Boulevard Map

-Print this page to take along with you, and you'll have a quick guide to the attractions and their addresses, which are listed in the same order as the photo tour above.
+Here's a quick guide to the attractions and their addresses, which are listed in the same order as the photo tour above.
 The map above is available in an interactive form which you can use to get directions and see what else is in the area.
 These are the sights you will see, in order:

 - Hollywood at Highland

 - Dolby Theatre: 6801 Hollywood Boulevard